SFORNO

 Cuisine: Its balanced profile makes it excellent with roasted meats, seasoned chicken, pasta with meat sauces, specialty pizzas, and semi-cured cheeses.

 Serving: It is recommended to serve at a temperature between **16°C and 18°C**.
-It is a wine that is fully enjoyed upon opening, without the need for prolonged decanting.
+It is a wine that is best enjoyed immediately upon opening, without the need for prolonged decanting.

 What does it mean for a wine to be Mevushal?

-Mevushal indicates that the wine has been heat-processed, allowing it to maintain its Kosher status even if served by someone who does not observe Shabbat laws, ideal for public events.
+Mevushal indicates that the wine has been processed under heat, which allows it to maintain its Kosher status even if served by someone who does not observe Shabbat laws, ideal for public events.

 Is it suitable for the Passover Seder?

-Yes, Sforno Cabernet Sauvignon is specifically certified as Kosher Le Pessach, complying with all regulations for the holidays.
+Yes, Sforno Cabernet Sauvignon is specifically certified as Kosher for Passover, complying with all regulations for the holidays.

 Does it have aging potential?

-It is a wine designed to be consumed young and enjoyed for its fruity freshness, although it can remain in optimal condition for 2 to 3 years in a cellar.
+It is a wine designed to be consumed young and enjoyed for its fresh fruitiness, although it can remain in optimal condition for 2 to 3 years in a cellar.